Looking for ways to schedule LinkedIn posts? This article will show how you can schedule LinkedIn posts and why you should do it in detail.

 Step #1: Open Circleboom Publish dashboard.

-Find the "Settings" tab option from on left-hand menu.
+Find the "Settings" tab option from on the left-hand menu.

 Step #2: Choose “Queue Settings”.